 - 1. Completion of the vehicle registration and permission card by the parent/guardian. - Registration at the office of the vehicle license number and ownership.
-Students must pay a \$5.00, registration fee and will then be issued a Brookwood parking tag.
+Students must pay a \$5.00 registration fee and will then be issued a Brookwood parking tag.
 Keep this information up-to-date!
 (Failure to register your vehicle may result in the loss of driving privileges). - 3.
-Possession a valid driver's license. - 4.
-Each car a student's drives must be registered in the office.
+Possession a valid driver's license. - Each car a student drives must be registered in the office.
 If students change cars in the middle of the school year, they will need to complete another registration card. - 5.
-Parking only in the student parking area as designated by the administration. - Vehicles will not be used as a place to sit, loiter, or drive during the noon hour.
-Cars and bikes must remain parked in the assigned area during the entire school day unless the student has been - given expressed permission to use his/her vehicle or bike.
+Parking only in the student parking area as designated by the administration. - 6.
+Vehicles will not be used as a place to sit, loiter, or drive during the noon hour.
+Cars and bikes must remain parked in the assigned area during the entire school day unless the student has been given permission to use his/her vehicle or bike.
 Violation of this will result in suspension of driving privileges. - 7.
-Driving through the parking lots in front of the school or on the gravel by the fuel pumps is strictly prohibited. - 8.
-Damage to school district lawn(s) will result in the person paying for all damages and may result in suspension from school.
-Legal authorities may also be contacted.
+Driving through the parking lots in front of the school or on the gravel by the fuel pumps is strictly prohibited. - Damage to school district lawn(s) will result in the person paying for all damages and may result in suspension from school.
+Legal authorities may also be contacted. - Student vehicles may be subject to search by an administrator, in the presence of the student driver.
+Refusing may result in loss of parking lot privilege.